adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

  * detecting shoplifting events as they occur

-However, classifying on raw trajectories is difficult; this proving to be a big obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**
+However, classifying on raw trajectories is difficult; this is proving to be an obstacle to establishing a functional trajectory analysis product. **Developing such a trajectory classification framework is the focus of my project.**

 # **What makes classifying trajectories hard**

-To restate our high-level goal, given a customer trajectory (a set of ~1000 (x, y, t) rows), we want to  quickly figure out which abstract categories the customer movement falls into.
-Here's are some of the primary reasons that's difficult.
+Let's restate our high-level goal: given a customer trajectory (a set of ~1000 $$(\mathrm{x}, \mathrm{y}, \mathrm{t})$$ rows), we need to quickly figure out which abstract categories the customer movement falls into.
+Here's are some of the primary reasons that's not an easy operation.

-First, trajectories are not fixed in length.
+First, trajectories vary by length to an extreme.
 At 30 frames-per-second, each trajectory accrues an additional 1,800 points for every minute a person is in the store.
-A staff member, for example, working for 2-hours, would result in measured trajectory 100,000 points long, approximately 1 GB of data.
-In an enormous store with hundreds of employees and customers, performing real time analysis becomes nearly impossible at this scale.
+A staff member, for example, working for 2 hours, would result in measured trajectory 100,000 points long, approximately 1 GB in a richly annotated data format.
+In a big store with hundreds of employees and customers, performing real time analysis becomes increasingly difficult. **We have to keep our stored data as light as possible.**

 Second, from a machine learning perspective, each additional point (x, y, t) adds an additional 3 dimensions; dimensionality increases dramatically with time.
 Meanwhile, we don't know _a priori_ over what time- or space-scales the important information occurs.
 Whether it's 10 points or 10,000 points, the scale of interest will vary across different types of behaviors, as will the signal-to-noise ratio. **Our desired classification behavior should remain stable across different sample window sizes.**